exakat/php-dictionary/dictionary/pascal-case.ini.rst

 Pascal case, also written ``PascalCase`` is a way of writing names without spaces, where:

-+ the first word starts with an uppercase letter
++ The first word starts with an uppercase letter
-+ each following word starts with an uppercase letter
++ Each following word starts with an uppercase letter

 Pascal case was used for pascal programming language.
 It is very similar to camel case, though it is not the same.